kennu/stormbench/README.md

 start their benchmarks at the same time.
 At the end, StormBench reads the results and combines them to a single report.

-To save money, AWS Spot Instances can be used instead of normally priced EC2 instances.
-If enough Spot Instances cannot be purchased, StormBench will automatically launch normal EC2 instances for the remaining number of nodes required.

 StormBench will tag all resources it uses on EC2 with the tag "StormBench:True".
 This tag is used to clean them up afterwards, even if a test run or image creation is aborted.
 Additionally, the